 Can’t access the Photos app on your iPhone or iPad?
 You’re not alone.
 Many users have reported the same problem where they are getting the error that either says “unable to Load Photo” or “error occurred while loading higher quality version.”

-- Check your iPhone and iCloud storage
+- Check your iPhone storage

 - Force quit and open Photos

 - Turn off data saver